check-spelling/krita/plugins/python/comics_project_management_tools/README.md

 : Sets the page transition value to "none" explicitly.

 acbf_fade
-: Sets the page transitio to fade.
+: Sets the page transition to fade.
 Viewers that support it will fade to black into this page.

 acbf_blend
 : Sets the page transition to blend.
 Viewers that support it will fade the previous page to this one.